CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

+= 1.20.2-beta =
+* 2019-05-30
+* [FIX] Fixes a legacy bug where post type registration was prioritised over other custom post types

 = 1.20.1 =
 * 2019-05-28
 * [FIX] Fixes a bug where subscribe links still show, even if not url has been set